idaocracy/NaninovelSceneAssistant/README.md

 ![image](https://user-images.githubusercontent.com/77254066/162417149-db622e5f-1f01-4861-8fe1-7d10deca85ff.png)

 **From top to bottom:**

-**Copy commands (@ or []):** Copy a string generated from selected parameter options to the clipboard buffer as well as the Clipboard field.
-Will always include the command corresponding to the object type.
+**Insert/Copy commands (@ or []):** Will insert the command of the current object directly into the visual editor (if currently visible) or alternatively, copy the command to the clipboard buffer.
+Results will be visible in the text field below, and the results can also be logged when Log Results is checked.
-**Copy all or Copy Selected:** Copy all or select type of objects listed under ID.
-Please note that you cannot omit parameter options from these strings.
+**Insert/Copy all or Copy Selected:** Insert/Copy all or selected type of objects listed under the buttons.
+The list of object types are updated according to the currently present objects.
 ____
 **Id**: The object ID.
 Click on the object Id to get the list of objects you can modify.
 **Parameter options:** Each object has a list of parameters you can modify in real time.
-To exclude the parameter from string generation, uncheck the box in front of the parameter name.
-In case of transforms, you can omit x,y,z values specifically by unchecking the boxes on the far right.
+These options are available out of the box:
 - Appearance (character, background and printer)
 - Look Direction (character)
 - Tint Color (character, background and printer)*